TABLE OF CONTENTS

 10bit Monitors can output 10bits per channel, so 1024 color steps per channel.
 This makes 30bits per color and totals a 1 Billion Color-range.

 Let’s go with the 1 billion colors, which should be much better than just a measly 16.7 Mio colors, right?

 The problem with this though is, yes more colors are better, but your other Hard- and Software (apart from your Monitor) has to support this too!

-You will need a Graphics Card that supports 10bit output (usually just Quadro or Radeon Pro Workstation GPUs) and your work will have to be in at least 10 bits too.
+You will need a Graphics Card that supports 10bit output (usually the more expensive GPUs) and your Software as well as your project setup and footage will have to be in at least 10 bits too.

 If you are working on a JPG Image, or MP4 Movie, or Render your Animation to a png-sequence, all of these formats store color in 8bits per channel, meaning your 10bits per channel Monitor will not show any additional Bit depth in your work.

 Then again, if you work on Canon RAW, RED 10bit, or EXR Sequences (among others), you might very well be able to see the higher color range, that a 10bit Monitor will grant you.

 Especially in Gradients, or Vignetted uniform Backgrounds, you can quickly spot if a Monitor is making good use of its 10bit capability.

 Apart from the native 10bit capability, there is an interesting way for Monitors to achieve higher bit depths, called FRC (Frame Rate Control).

 8Bit Monitors can increase their Bit depth by rapidly flashing pixels close to each other on and off, which gives the impression of higher Bit Depth, as multiple pixels and colors are blended this way.